-- 1. Any written description of the procedure for approval of the issuance by the District Attorney for Berkshire County of an administrative subpoena pursuant to the provisions of § 17B; - 2.
-A sample of the form of a § 17B administrative subpoena used by the office of the District Attorney for Berskshire County; - 3.
-Records showing the number of § 17B administrative subpoenas issued by the District Attorney for Berkshire County in each year for the years 2008, 2009 and 2010;

-- 4. Records showing the particular offenses or category of offenses which were the subject of "ongoing criminal investigations" justifying the issuance of a § 17B administrative subpoena in each year for the years 2008, 2009 and 2010 and the number of such subpoenas issued for each offense or category of offense; - 5.
-Records showing whether in any case the recipient of a § 17B administrative subpoena was requested not to disclose to the subject of the records that a subpoena for his records had been received; - 6.
+- 1. Any written description of the procedure for approval of the issuance of an administrative subpoena pursuant to the provisions of § 17B; - 2.
+A sample of the form of a § 17B administrative subpoena used by the District Attorney for Berkshire County; - 3.
+Records showing the number of § 17B administrative subpoenas issued by the District Attorney for Berkshire County in each year for the years 2011, 2012 and 2013; - 4.
+Records showing the particular offenses or category of offenses which were the subject of "ongoing criminal investigations" justifying the issuance of a § 17B administrative subpoena in each year for the years 2011, 2012 and 2013 and the number of such subpoenas issued for each offense or category of offense; - 5.
+Records showing whether in any case the recipient of a § 17B administrative subpoena was requested not to disclose, whether to the subject of the records or to anyone else, that a subpoena for his records had been received; - 6.
 Records showing whether notice of any § 17B administrative subpoena was provided to the person or entity who is the subject of the records; - 7.
-Records showing the names of the common carriers or services providers to whom a § 17B administrative subpoenas was issued by the District Attorney for Berkshire County and the number of such subpoenas issued to each in each year for the years 2008, 2009 and 2010; - 8.
-Any motions to quash a § 17B subpoena which have been filed since October 2008; and - 9.
-Records showing the name and court docket number of any case in which a motion to suppress evidence obtained as a result of a § 17B subpoena has been filed
+Records showing the names of the common carriers or services providers to whom a § 17B administrative subpoenas was issued by the District Attorney for Berkshire County and the number of such subpoenas issued to each in each year for the years 2011, 2012 and 2013; - 8.
+Any motions to quash a § 17B subpoena which have been filed since January 2011; and - 9.
+Records showing the name and court docket number of any case in which a motion to suppress evidence obtained as a result of a § 17B subpoena has been filed.

 The purpose of this request is to obtain information about how extensively and under what circumstances your office has used the authority conferred by the 2008 amendment.
-As information about the scope of use of § 17B is not currently available to the public, we have no means of knowing whether literal compliance with this request require review and disclosure of a substantial number of records.
+As information about the scope of use of § 17B is not currently available to the public, we have no means of knowing whether literal compliance with this request requires review and disclosure of a substantial number of records.
 If that is the case, we would certainly be willing to discuss an appropriate modification of the request consistent with disclosure of the information we are seeking.

-In your response, please indicate which, if any, of the requested records are available in electronic form and can be disclosed in that form.
-With respect to both electronic and paper records, we ask that you waive any costs pursuant to 950 C.M.R. § 32.06(5) as this request involves a matter of public concern and because it is made on behalf of a nonprofit organization.
-ACLUM is a nonprofit §501(c)(3) organization dedicated to the protection of civil rights and liberties for all persons in the Commonwealth of Massachusetts.
+Please provide records in electronic form wherever possible.
+Because this requests involves a matter of public concern and because it is made on behalf of a nonprofit organization, we ask that you waive any copying costs pursuant to 950 C.M.R. § 32.06(5).
+ACLUM is a nonprofit 501(c)(3) organization dedicated to the protection of civil rights and liberties for all persons in the Commonwealth of Massachusetts.